-Day 4 Ho Chi Minh City - Cai Be
+Ho Chi Minh City - Cai Be

-Day 6 Nha Trang
+Novotel Nha Trang (4-star)

-Day 7 Nha Trang - Danang - Hoi An
+Danang - Hoi An

-Day 8 Hoi An
+Hoi An Resort (4-star)

 Learn about rural life in Tra Que Village.
 We visit a farm and help the farmers prepare the land, fertilising it with seaweed, raking, sowing and picking crops.
 Afterwards we see how to prepare tam huu - paperless spring rolls, and try this irresistible delicacy.
 We return to Hoi An for lunch at a local restaurant.

 The former capital and religious centre of the Champa Kingdom is our destination this morning.
 My Son’s skyline is shaped by dozens of red brick towers and sanctuaries dating from between the 7th and 13th centuries.
 We tour the temples, get an insight into Cham culture, and learn how even this remote site was not immune to bombing during the Vietnam War.
 On our way back to Hoi An, we stop to visit Tra Kieu, formerly known as Simhapura or the Lion Citadel, the capital of Champa between the 4th and 8th centuries.
 Some of the finest sculptures in Danang’s Cham Museum originated from here.

 Hoi An - Danang - Hue

 Journey first to Danang to visit the Cham Museum, which contains the world’s finest collection of Cham sculptures, then drive over the dramatic Pass of Ocean Clouds, where forts, pillboxes and defensive walls mark the former national frontier.
 The road drops down to the coast, and the wonderfully photogenic fishing village of Lang Co.
 We have some time here for lunch before we visit the Mausoleum of Tu Duc.
 The tomb was used as a palace retreat before becoming the Emperors’ resting place.
 We also visit Tu Hieu Pagoda, a serene Buddhist haven which still shelters 70 monks, and Khai Dinh’s Tomb which is grandiose, yet traditional Vietnamese in design, with a unique European touch.
-We head into Hue and check in to the Indochine Palace (4T+).
+We head into Hue and check in to the Indochine Palace (5-star).

 Hue - Hanoi

 Early this morning we transfer to the airport for our flight to Hanoi.
-We check in to the Lapis Hotel (4T) before we visit Hoa Lo.
+We check in to the Lapis Hotel (4-star) before we visit Hoa Lo.
 This huge prison held anti-colonial revolutionaries and prisoners of war in often cramped, inhumane conditions.
 Our next stop is the Temple of Literature, Vietnam’s first university, constructed in 1070.
 Later, we drive to Hoan Kiem Lake and take a walking tour of Hanoi’s Old Quarter.
 This bustling area of narrow streets and alleys is home to thousands of small businesses and shopkeepers.

-Day 13 Hanoi - Halong Bay
+Day 13 - Hanoi - Halong Bay

-Travel to Halong Bay, where we board the Indochina Sails (4T).
+Travel to Halong Bay, where we board the Indochina Sails (4-star).
 Our overnight cruise begins as we take lunch on board this modern, yet traditional vessel.
 In the afternoon, enjoy activities or just relax as we sail amongst the thousands of forest-topped pillars that fill the bay.
 Towards the end of the day the boat sets anchor for the night among these towering karst formations.

 Halong Bay - Hanoi

 Wake early for an unforgettable sunrise, and enjoy breakfast as we cruise slowly back towards port.
-We disembark and make our way back to the Lapis Hotel (4T) in Hanoi, stopping for lunch en route.
+We disembark and make our way back to the Lapis Hotel (4-star) in Hanoi, stopping for lunch en route.
 The rest of the day is at leisure.